Mommy Dead and Dearest

 Mommy Dead and Dearest is a 2017 American documentary film directed by Erin Lee Carr about the murder of Dee Dee Blanchard.
-Her daughter, Gypsy Rose Blanchard, and daughter's boyfriend, Nicholas Godejohn pleaded guilty and were convicted, respectively.
+Her daughter, Gypsy Rose Blanchard, and Gypsy's boyfriend, Nicholas Godejohn pleaded guilty and were convicted, respectively.
 The documentary debuted on HBO on May 16, 2017.

-The documentary explores the murder and its aftermath, but also focuses on the years of abuse that Gypsy suffered at the hands of her mother, who convinced many that Gypsy suffered from a variety of illnesses.
-The documentary also revealed the extent of the lies Dee Dee told about Gypsy's health.
-For example, she had long claimed that her daughter could not walk and had an unnecessary feeding tube fitted to the girl.
+The documentary explores the murder and its aftermath, while also exploring the alleged abuse that Gypsy suffered at the hands of her mother, who convinced many that Gypsy suffered from a variety of illnesses.
+The documentary also examines the claims Dee Dee made about Gypsy's health.

 Godejohn was sentenced to life in prison for first-degree murder and armed criminal action.

-Gypsy Rose Blanchard received a lesser sentence of 10 years and was paroled before serving all her time.
+Gypsy Rose Blanchard received a lesser sentence of 10 years and was paroled after serving 8 years.

 Synopsis

 The film focuses on the murder of Dee Dee Blanchard, for which Gypsy-Rose Blanchard and Nicholas Godejohn were both suspects.
-It takes place in Springfield, Missouri, their hometown, in June 2015.
+It takes place in Springfield, Missouri in June 2015.
 Detailed evidence about the case is told through interviews, court footage, family records, and medical records.

 Gypsy, in her early 20's, was previously seen using a wheelchair, a feeding tube, a breathing machine, and her head was shaved bald.
-Investigators soon discovered her medical problems had been fictitious, while Dee Dee continued making claims about her health.
-Dee Dee's behavior is believed to have stemmed from Munchausen Syndrome by proxy, evidently forcing her care and illness on her daughter.
+Dee Dee's behavior is believed to have stemmed from Munchausen Syndrome by proxy, allegedly forcing her care and illness on her daughter.

-Nicholas Godejohn, whom Gypsy-Rose met online, is also a suspect in this murder.
-The online conversation between the two led investigators to believe the act was not spontaneous, but a planned murder.
+Around 2012, Gypsy made contact online with Nicholas Godejohn of Big Bend, Wisconsin, whom she said she met on a Christian singles website.
+The two communicated online and began developing a plan to kill Dee Dee.